 For what to pack for Vietnam in the winter, choosing layers that you can easily add or remove – and easily mix and match – is the best tactic.
 It’s the dry season but still, opt for quick-drying and moisture-wicking material to help you stay cool in the intense sun.

 Your essentials should include lightweight pants or joggers, shorts, tanks, and t-shirts.
 You’ll want your swimsuit and sun hat to enjoy some of that prime beach weather!
 Bring a long-sleeve button-up shirt that can double as a light jacket if temperatures cool down at night.
 Vietnam outfit ideas for women are a jean skirt and tank for the beach towns and a maxi dress for a night out.
-If you’re going up to the mountains, a jacket will be necessary.
+If you’re going up to the mountains, a good travel jacket will be necessary.

 Visiting Vietnam in Spring